GSA/fedramp-tailored/pages/Policy.md

 The FedRAMP _Tailored_ Baseline also includes those controls and control enhancements that are implemented by the supporting infrastructure CSP and are indicated as &quot;inherited&quot; by the LISaaS CSP.

-CSPs must also clearly delineate control implementations that are the responsibility of the agency customer to implement in order to fully meet the intent of the security requirement.
+CSPs must also clearly delineate control implementations that the agency customer is responsible for in order to fully meet the intent of the security requirement.

 ### Step 4 - Assess Security Controls

 [Appendix B]({{ site.baseurl }}/appendices#appendix-b---fedramp-tailored-mandatory-templates) provides mandatory templates and tailored test cases specific for FedRAMP _Tailored_.
 These must be used and applied to assure that the FedRAMP _Tailored_ controls have been implemented correctly, operate as intended, and produce the desired outcome to meet the security requirements of the system.
 The CSP is required to complete the templates; however, an agency may also assist the CSP in completing the documents.

 Assessment of the implemented controls may be performed by an independent trusted third-party, such as a FedRAMP Accredited Third-Party Assessment Organization (3PAO), or the agency may perform the assessment.
-The degree of independence required is at the discretion of the Agency Authorizing Official (AO).
+The degree of independence required is at the discretion of the Agency AO.

 ### Step 5 - Authorize Information System